 Jessica oversees the day-to-day operations of the information technology systems, equipment and services for the law school campus.
 Jessica also teaches Advanced Legal Research and Law Practice & Technology at the Law School.
 She received her J.D. from Seattle University School of Law and her M.L.S. from the State University of New York at Buffalo.
-Prior to arriving to UConn, Jessica was the assistant director for academic technology at The John Marshall Law School, and was responsible for managing classroom technology, distance education, and media services.
+Prior to arriving to UConn, Jessica was the Assistant Director for Academic Technology at The John Marshall Law School, and was responsible for managing classroom technology, distance education, and media services.
 She has also created and taught distance education courses at the University of Florida Law School and at The John Marshall Law School.
 Jessica is a member of the American Association of Law Libraries and Law Librarians of New England.

 Ricardo is assistant director for information technology services and user support services supervisor at the Law School.
 He is an experienced IT professional with many years in the academic technology field and provides technical support in a wide range of IT services for the Law School community.
 Ricardo received his M.S. in computer science and engineering and M.A. in educational technology from UConn, and his B.S. in computer science/mathematics from Central Connecticut State University.
 His interests include user/server technical support, databases, classroom and educational technology.